wuyahuang/wuyahuang/README.md

 * 🏊‍♀️ Swimming lover
 * 🎓 Educated in Xiamen University, master of engineering management
 * ❤️  Founder of Green Lemon Protocol which is funded by the Web3 Foundation Grants Program
-* 📱 Over 7 years working experience in internet, developer of 3 popular apps (Qunar/Snowball/Meiyou)
+* 📱 Over 7 years of working experience in the internet industry, developer of 3 popular apps (Qunar/Snowball/Meiyou)
-* 💻 Over 4 years working experience in blockchain, full stack developer in web3 (Javascript/Solidity/C++/Rust)
+* 💻 Over 4 years of working experience in blockchain, full stack developer in web3 (Javascript/Solidity/C++/Rust)
 * 🌱 Winner of Polkadot Hackathon 2022 / Near MetaBuild 1 / Avalanche Hacks 2022
 * 😀 Technical mentor for the EOS Hackathon in Hongkong
 * 🧑‍💼 Head of the technical team of EOS genesis block producer